wabiloo/vscode-m3u8-language/README.md

 ## Features

 - Syntax highlighting for:
-  - HLS tags
+  - HLS tags, attributes and their values
   - URIs and URLs
-  - Attributes and their values
-  - Numbers and durations
+  - Numbers and durations, date, strings
-  - ISO8601 dates
   - Comments
   - Invalid attributes (as per the HLS specification)